NSNexus by State

-Vermont Sales Tax for Dropshipping Sellers — 2026 Guide
+Vermont Dropshipping Sales Tax Guide — 2026

 If your Dropshipping business sells $100,000 or 200 transactions into Vermont in a calendar year, you have economic nexus and must register, collect, and remit Vermont sales tax.